akshatamandhare/AkshataMandhare/README.md

 ### 🧠 Quote to Remember

-> *“Code is like humor.
-When you have to explain it, it’s bad.”* – Cory House
+> *“Small progress each day adds up to big results."*

 ---